battleaxedotco/tool-docs/docs/rubberhose2/tutorials.md

 # Tutorials

 ## Crash course
-[Ross Plaskow](https://rossplaskow.com/) show you how to get to work quickly, and makes you laugh while doing it.
+[Ross Plaskow](https://rossplaskow.com/) shows you how to get to work quickly, and makes you laugh while doing it.

 <Video url="https://www.youtube.com/embed/Pr2iYt-1PME" />